rohitpatwa/leetcode/Readme.md

 136. Single Number : Start with 0.
 Take xor of all the numbers. ((0 xor a) xor a) = 0 | (((0 xor a) xor b) xor a) = b
 322. Coin Change : dp = ['Inf'] *(amount+1);dp[0]=0;iterate over the table and iterate over all possible coins(nested). dp[amt] = min(dp[amt], dp[amt - coin] + 1)
 278. First Bad Version : Perform binary serach; l = m+1, r=m; return l
-844. Backspace String Compare : Use S_skip and T_skip pointers to remember the skips.
-Within each while loop, perform the skips in S and T and then compare the character.
+844. Backspace String Compare : Iterate on reversed strings.
+If #, skip+=1, else skip-=1.
+Compare after skips.
+If both pointers overflow, return True, else return False.
 141. Linked List Cycle : Use slow pointer and fast pointer; if they coincide, return True, if they get to None, return False.
 344. Reverse String : Use two pointers, one at beginning, one at end
 125. Valid Palindrome : Use two pointers, one at beginning, one at end.
 Run 2 while loops inside a one while loop to skip all non alphanumeric charectes